rweldzius/PSC7475_S2025/README.md

 | PSet 3 | Regression | Fri (03/14) 12:00PM ET  | Fri (03/21) 11:59PM ET |
 | PSet 4 | Inference | Fri (04/04) 12:00PM ET | Fri (04/11) 11:59PM ET |

+**Late submissions**: For each day your submission is late, your score will drop by one entire letter grade.
+After three days you will receive a zero.
+There will be no exceptions.
+You have one week to complete the problem set so do not wait until the last minute to begin.

 **Grace policy**: When calculating the final problem set portion of the overall grade, I will drop the lowest of the four scores and use the remaining scores.
 Thus, if you have an emergency that forces you to miss one problem set, your grade will not be severely affected.

 [Back to ToC](#table-of-contents)